jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - **Transparency.** The examination process and results must be verifiable.

 This thesis focuses on a software artefact for conducting e-exams.
-This artefact ultimately cannot influence the content of the exams that are created with it.
+The artefact ultimately cannot influence the content of the exams that are created with it.
 Subsequenteally only requirements that influence data handeling and interaction with examinees and examiners are of interest.

 ## The case for e-exams